CPRet: A Dataset, Benchmark, and Model for Retrieval in Competitive Programming: Technical Appendices and Supplementary Material

+For experiments conducted with the \texttt{Qwen3-Embedding-4B} model, we adjusted several hyperparameters to better accommodate its larger architecture.
+Specifically, the maximum input length was increased to 2048 tokens, the contrastive learning temperature was set to $\tau = 0.05$ (compared to the model’s default of 0.01), and the learning rate was set to $1 \times 10^{-6}$.
+The total training time scaled approximately proportionally with the increase in model parameters.

-\subsubsection{Ablation study on Group-infoNCE}
+\subsubsection{Ablation Study on Group-InfoNCE}

-Table~\ref{tab:stage1-ablation} presents the performance of different loss functions and training settings on the Text-to-Code and Code-to-Code retrieval tasks.
-Here, InfoNCE corresponds to Equation~\ref{eq:infoNCE}, InfoNCE (multi-pos) refers to the multi-positive version in Equation~\ref{eq:multipos}, and Group-InfoNCE is our proposed method defined in Equation~\ref{eq:groupinfonce}.
+Table~\ref{tab:stage1-ablation} reports the performance of different loss functions and configurations on the Text-to-Code and Code-to-Code retrieval tasks.
+Here, InfoNCE corresponds to Equation~\ref{eq:infoNCE}, InfoNCE (multi-pos) refers to its multi-positive extension (Equation~\ref{eq:multipos}), and Group-InfoNCE denotes our proposed loss (Equation~\ref{eq:groupinfonce}).

-We make the following key observations: \begin{itemize} \item Data augmentation consistently improves performance across comparable configurations, demonstrating its effectiveness. \item InfoNCE (multi-pos) underperforms compared to the standard single-positive InfoNCE, suggesting that naïvely adding multiple positives may not be beneficial. \item Increasing the number of positives $m$ generally leads to better performance, indicating that models benefit from more positive examples. \end{itemize} The ablation results confirm that our proposed Group-InfoNCE loss leads to substantial improvements in both Text-to-Code and Code-to-Code tasks, validating its effectiveness for joint representation learning of problems and solutions.
+We observe the following: \begin{itemize} \item Data augmentation consistently improves performance across comparable configurations, highlighting its robustness. \item Naïvely increasing positive samples in InfoNCE (multi-pos) does not guarantee gains, suggesting that grouping structure is essential for effective multi-positive learning. \item Larger $m$ values in Group-InfoNCE generally lead to higher accuracy, indicating that the model benefits from richer positive context. \end{itemize}

+We further validated the effectiveness of Group-InfoNCE by repeating multi-task training with the \texttt{Qwen3-4B-Embedding} model using the same hyperparameter settings as in our main experiments (Table~\ref{tab:qwen4b-multitask}).
+Results show that fine-tuning on problem-level tasks slightly decreases Text-to-Code performance (from 68.54 to 65.85) but substantially improves problem-level tasks such as Problem-to-Duplicate and Simplified-to-Full.
+This consistent, minor trade-off supports our hypothesis that the embedding requirements of code-level and problem-level tasks are inherently different.
+Given this intrinsic conflict, we consider this small drop reasonable and do not pursue extensive hyperparameter optimization that might harm generalizability.